Planning Your Trip

 Birds & Wildlife First

 When observing birds/wildlife, pay attention to their posture and position.
 If birds are alarmed, step back and allow the birds to relax.
 Do not approach nests, roosts, or display areas.
 Please do not feed the wild animals or remove them from their location.
-If you have a concern, staff, volunteers, or your guide.
+If you have a concern, speak to staff, volunteers, or your guide.
 Read the American Bird Association Code of Ethics below.

 Reporting Inappropriate Behavior